How to Compose an Email Marketing Newsletter?

 Although subscribers consent to receive your information, they have different interests and expectations from your newsletter email campaigns.
 Identifying your audiences’ likes, wants, and needs will make it easier to create enjoyable content for them.
 To understand your audiences’ wants, implement social listening; search your ideas on social media platforms and read the reviews.
 Someone has likely already created a similar newsletter, and looking at it will help you build yours.

-Segment your subscribers based on:
+Segment your subscribers based on the following:

 3. Choose an Email Newsletter Tool